njzfjiang/ece-1508-project/docs/experiment_log.md

 and the remaining formal evaluation work.
 Validation results must not be reported as held-out test results.

+> **Historical record:** entries retain the settings and plans in effect when
+> they were written.
+The authoritative final experiment configuration is
+> `configs/5090.yaml`; the final protocol and results are documented in
+> `paper/Report.tex` and `README.md`.

 ## Data contract

 - Task direction: day to night (`A=day`, `B=night`).